LoopKit/loopdocs/docs/browser/identifiers.md

 ## <code>Add Identifiers</code>

+!!! important "Browser Build Temporarily Unavailable for New Builders and Some Updating Builders"
+    The Add Identifiers action does not work at this time.

+    We are working to find a solution, but for now you need to be patient.

 ??? abstract "Section Summary (click to open/close)"
     1. Click on the "Actions" tab of your LoopWorkspace repository.
     1. On the left side, select "2.
 Add Identifiers".